Last Updated on

 2. Stick to Your Frugal Lifestyle by Earning Cash Back on Your Everyday Transactions

-With over 1,000 stores and restaurants, you can earn cash back almost everywhere you shop.
+With over 1,000 stores and restaurants, you can earn cash back almost everywhere you shop and eat!

 Once you start earning Cash Back, you can transfer your funds to your bank accounts, PayPal account , or donate it to charity.